(a) As used in this section, the following terms shall have the following meanings unless the context clearly indicates another meaning:

 (e) If the department certifies that the rehabilitation plan conforms to the standards developed under the provisions of subsections (b), (c) and (m) of this section, the department shall reserve for the benefit of the owner an allocation for a tax credit equivalent to thirty per cent of the projected qualified rehabilitation expenditures.

 (f) Following the completion of rehabilitation of an historic home, the owner shall notify the department that such rehabilitation has been completed.
 The owner shall provide the department with documentation of work performed on the historic home and shall certify the cost incurred in rehabilitating the home.
 The department shall review such rehabilitation and verify its compliance with the rehabilitation plan.
 Following such verification, the department shall issue a tax credit voucher to either the owner rehabilitating the historic home or to the taxpayer named by the owner as contributing to the rehabilitation.
 The tax credit voucher shall be in an amount equivalent to the lesser of (1) the tax credit reserved upon certification of the rehabilitation plan under the provisions of subsection (e) of this section, or (2) thirty per cent of the actual qualified rehabilitation expenditures.
-In order to obtain a credit against any state tax due that is specified in subsections (i) to (l), inclusive, of this section, the holder of the tax credit voucher shall file the voucher with the holder’s state tax return.
+In order to obtain a credit against any state tax due that is specified in subsection (i) of this section, the holder of the tax credit voucher shall file the voucher with the holder’s state tax return.

-(g) Before the department issues a tax credit voucher, the owner shall deliver a signed statement to the department which provides that: (1) The owner shall occupy the historic home as the owner’s primary residence during the occupancy period, or (2) the owner shall convey the historic home to a new owner who will occupy it as the new owner’s primary residence during the occupancy period, or (3) an encumbrance shall be recorded, in favor of the local, state or federal government or other funding source, that will require the owner or the owner’s successors to occupy the historic home as the primary residence of the owner or the owner’s successors for a period equal to or longer than the occupancy period.
+(g) Before the department issues a tax credit voucher, the owner shall deliver a signed statement to the department that provides that: (1) The owner shall occupy the historic home as the owner’s primary residence during the occupancy period; (2) the owner shall convey the historic home to a new owner who will occupy it as the new owner’s primary residence during the occupancy period; or (3) an encumbrance shall be recorded, in favor of the local, state or federal government or other funding source, that will require the owner or the owner’s successors to occupy the historic home as the primary residence of the owner or the owner’s successors for a period equal to or longer than the occupancy period.
 A copy of any such encumbrance shall be attached to the signed statement.

 (h) The owner of an historic home shall not be eligible for a tax credit voucher under subsections (b), (c) and (m) of this section, unless the owner incurs qualified rehabilitation expenditures exceeding fifteen thousand dollars.

-(i) The Commissioner of Revenue Services shall grant a tax credit to a taxpayer holding the tax credit voucher issued under subsections (d) to (h), inclusive, of this section against any tax due under chapter 207, 208, 209, 210, 211 or 212 in the amount specified in the tax credit voucher.
-The Department of Economic and Community Development shall provide a copy of the voucher to the Commissioner of Revenue Services upon the request of said commissioner.
+(A) (i) For a taxpayer holding a tax credit voucher issued prior to January 1, 2024, under subsections (d) to (h), inclusive, of this section, against any tax due under chapter 207, 208, 209, 210, 211 or 212 in the amount specified in the tax credit voucher.

 (j) A credit allowed under this section shall not exceed thirty thousand dollars per dwelling unit for an historic home, except that such credit shall not exceed fifty thousand dollars per such dwelling unit for an owner that is a nonprofit corporation.

 (k) The tax credit granted under subsection (i) of this section shall be taken in the same tax year in which the tax credit voucher is issued.
-Any unused portion of such credit may be carried forward to any or all of the four income years following the year in which the tax credit voucher is issued.

-(l) The aggregate amount of all tax credits which may be reserved by the Department of Economic and Community Development upon certification of rehabilitation plans under subsections (b) to (d), inclusive, of this section shall not exceed three million dollars in any one fiscal year.
-On and after July 1, 2015, seventy per cent of the tax credits reserved pursuant to this section shall be for owners rehabilitating historic homes that are located in a regional center as designated in the state plan of conservation and development adopted by the General Assembly pursuant to § 16a-30 or taxpayers making contributions to qualified rehabilitation expenditures on historic homes that are located in a regional center as designated in the state plan of conservation and development adopted by the General Assembly pursuant to § 16a-30.
+(l) The aggregate amount of all tax credits that may be reserved by the Department of Economic and Community Development upon certification of rehabilitation plans under subsections (b) to (d), inclusive, of this section shall not exceed three million dollars in any one fiscal year.
+On and after July 1, 2015, seventy per cent of the tax credits reserved pursuant to this section shall be for owners rehabilitating historic homes that are located in a regional center as designated in the state plan of conservation and development adopted by the General Assembly pursuant to section 16a-30 or taxpayers making contributions to qualified rehabilitation expenditures on historic homes that are located in a regional center as designated in the state plan of conservation and development adopted by the General Assembly pursuant to section 16a-30.

 (m) The Department of Economic and Community Development may, in consultation with the Commissioner of Revenue Services, adopt regulations in accordance with chapter 54 to carry out the purposes of this section.